ibrahimalrashd/Micro-Design-Principles/README.md

 When someone wants to show you a design and before he does that , he gives an info that this design that about to show you is on **Micro Scale** ! are you shocked ?
 For ex :
 *  **The figure on the left is an optical microscope image of glue balls.
 The second figure from left is a scanning ion secondary electron image of the glue balls.
-The two figures on the right are the scanning ion secondary electron images before and after adhesion of the substrate to the glue ball**
+The two figures on the right are the scanning ion secondary electron images before and after adhesion of the substrate to the glue ball** (talking about Spider cells)

 ![1920px-Glue_ball](https://user-images.githubusercontent.com/53704509/82745944-b1ae5600-9d92-11ea-8be7-caab97c7a59b.png)
 and of course there are cases where you can't tell if it is MD or not  ,cause sometimes small is look like it is big , and this is normal.